sigle/docs/docs/guides/migrate-to-hiro-wallet.md

 #### Cons

-- You have to manually migrate your Gaia content from the old to the new account.
+- You have to manually migrate your [Gaia](https://docs.stacks.co/gaia/overview) content from the old to the new account.
 If you want us to provide a tool for this, [vote for this feature](https://sigle.canny.io/feature-requests/p/allow-to-transfer-blog-to-a-new-account) so we can prioritise it.

 ### Guide

-1. If you don't already have one, follow [this guide](../getting-started/create-hiro-wallet.md) to create a new Hiro wallet account.
+1. If you don't already have a Hiro wallet account, follow [this guide](../getting-started/create-hiro-wallet.md) to create a new one.
 2. Login to Sigle

    a.
 Login to Sigle with an account owning a .btc name (you can get one at [btc.us](https://btc.us/))